 Following the lower farmlands as you cycle east with the Grampian mountains providing a wonderful northern scenic splendour.
 Soon you will arrive in the village of Glamis here you can visit Glamis castle which is everything a castle should be.
 It was the setting of Shakespeare’s Macbeth and also the birthplace of HM the Queen Mother.
 It has been the home of the Lyon family since the 14th century.
 Princess Margaret the Queens sister was born there.
 The guided tour of the castle is worthwhile to learn about the history of this great place.
 The gardens are particularly lovely and worth a walk to explore.
 Once your visit is complete you will make your way north and then finally west towards Alyth; with stunning views of the Grampian mountains on your right shoulder.

-Today you have a short cycle ride that will take you to St Andrews, a historic gem.
+Today you have an out and back ride that will take you to St Andrews, a historic gem.
 St Andrews was once a Royal Burgh and is home to the 3rd oldest university in the English speaking world!
 You can visit the Priory, castle, many quaint cobbled streets, sea life centre, lovely coastal walks and not forgetting those golf courses.
 The most famous of which is the Old Course where golfers worldwide pay huge amounts of money for the chance to play the course.
 It is part of the Royal and Ancient Golf Club founded in 1754.
-After your visit, you shall return back to St Michael’s.
+After your visit, you shall return back to Dundee.

 Today your cycle tour continues along the shores of the River Tay, mainly using part of the National Cycle Network to Perth.
 Along this route, you can detour to Falkland Palace; which was once a Royal residence and wonder at the fantastic architecture and internal decorations.
 The Palace also has some wonderful gardens.
 Falkland Palace was a royal palace of the Scottish Kings.
 Today it is under the stewardship of The Marquess of Bute.
 After your visit continues onto Perth, check into your accommodation and explore the wonderful City of Perth.